ftasbasi/435/Term_Project_Part1/readme.txt

 *** RUN CLIENT AT THE END ***

 -----------------------------------------------------------------------------------------------
 !!!!!!
-All experiment datas are given in "delay_experiments.xlsx" file.    !!!!!
+All experiment data is given in "delay_experiments.xlsx" file.    !!!!!

 Delay Experiment Operations